R3CEPT0R/Codeforces/README.md

 # Codeforces

-Just a couple of exercises from https://codeforces.com/
+A couple of exercises from https://codeforces.com/

 ## Problem Statements ##